 Our Contact page is a great way to reach us.
 Even if you don't have a question, feel free to say hi :)

-As a non profit event, we are always looking for donations and sponsors.
+As a non profit event, we are always looking for donations and supporter.
 If you and/or your company would like to support our event by helping to fund the cost of the servers and prizes please contact us at info<at>neverlanctf<dot>com, or DM us on twitter @NeverLanCTF.

 We also have a donation link at the bottom of every page.

 There are a lots of other CTF events out there!
 Most events are created by/for individual companies, but there are a lot of public events too.
 Some events are designed for more advanced developers, and some are designed for beginners, and of course there are events for everything in-between.
 We found that there weren't many CTF events for Middle School/Junior High School students, so we decided to make our own.

 The best way to find a CTF event is to visit CTFTime

 Here are some of our favorite CTF events (in no particular order):